tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

                          max_frac_repeated=1., max_correlation=1., **kwargs)
 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L604">[source]</a></div></pre>
 Remove features according to the selected strategy.
 Ties between features with equal scores will be broken in an unspecified way.
 Also removes features with too low variance and finds pairs of collinear features based on the Pearson correlation coefficient.
 For each pair above the specified limit (in terms of absolute value), it removes one of the two.
 See [FeatureSelector](../feature_engineering/feature_selector.md) for a description of the parameters.
 Plotting methods and attributes created by the class are attached to atom.

 !!! note
     <ul>
     <li>When strategy="univariate" and solver=None, [f_classif](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html)
         will be used as default solver.</li>
-    <li>When strategy is one of "SFM", "RFE" or "RFECV" and the solver is one of
+    <li>When strategy is one of SFM, RFE, RFECV or SFS and the solver is one of
         ATOM's [predefined models](../../../user_guide/#predefined-models), the
         algorithm will automatically select the classifier (no need to add `_class` to the solver).</li>
-    <li>When strategy is one of "SFM", "RFE" or "RFECV" and solver=None, ATOM will
+    <li>When strategy is one of SFM, RFE, RFECV or SFS and solver=None, ATOM will
          use the winning model (if it exists) as solver.</li>
-    <li>When strategy="RFECV", ATOM will use the metric in the pipeline (if it exists)
+    <li>When strategy is RFECV or SFS, ATOM will use the metric in the pipeline
-        as the scoring parameter (only if not specified).</li>
+        (if it exists) as the scoring parameter (only if not specified).</li>

 <br /><br />